-Due to the COVID-19 crisis there were no National Assessments during the summer term of 2020.
+Due to the COVID-19 crisis there were no National Assessments during the summer terms of 2020 or 2021.

-School Results 2019
+School Results 2019 EYFS

-EYFS

 The table below shows the percentage of children achieving a Good Level of Development (GLD) at the end of their first year in school.
 The GLD is a measure of attainment at the end of the EYFS (Early Years Foundation Stage).
 Children are deemed to have achieved GLD if they have achieved the ELG (Early Learning Goals) in the EYFS curriculum areas of Personal, Social and Emotional Development, Physical Development, Communication and Language Development, Literacy and Mathematics.